kamrankhan54/domtree-scenario-forge/README.md

 ### How to use

-You can run Scenario Forge directly from your terminal using npx or locally from your project.
+You can run Gherking Generator directly from your terminal using npx or locally from your project.

 🪜 Step-by-Step Example
 1️⃣ Add a sample requirements document